Alaska

 POLICY

-The department shall pay for all services covered by the medical assistance program provided through telehealth if the department pays for those services when provided in person (see Eligible Services Section below for eligible services).
+The department shall pay for all services covered by the medical assistance program provided through telehealth if the same manner as if the services had been provided in person (see Eligible Services Section below for eligible services).

 1. specifically excludes or limits the service from telehealth coverage or reimbursement by regulations adopted under this subsection;